 The Key to my success is not going to Boots for my lunches, but to take my own to work.

-As someone who would ‘treat’ myself to new ‘smellies’, always looking for the ultimate product that will make me look 10 years younger, to make people say things like ‘Oh my God, you look Amazing, what’s your secret’ (that’s never happened by the way).
-My new rule is to use what products I have and only when a product runs out, I can then purchase a new one.
+As someone who would ‘treat’ myself to new ‘smellies’.
+Always looking for the ultimate product that will make me look 10 years younger.
+So people say things like ‘Oh my God, you look Amazing, what’s your secret?’ (that’s never happened by the way).
+My new rule is to use the products I already have.
+Only when a product runs out, can I then purchase a new one.

-In terms of make up, I am not a big make up purchaser, but my favourite foundation is about to run out, but I have another bottle of a ‘not so favourite’ foundation, so, under my new rules, I am going to use that until the bottle is empty.
+In terms of make up, I’m not a big make up purchaser, but my favourite foundation is about to run out.
+I have another bottle of a ‘not so favourite’ foundation.
+So, under my new rules, I am going to use that until the bottle is empty.

-I love buying things for my home, and I have my eye on a few things that will create more space for me and make my life a little easier.
+I love buying things for my home.
+There are a few things I want, that will create more space for me and make my life a little easier.
 I am not totally writing these off (yet).
-I have wrote a list what I will allow myself to buy over the course of the year, these include things like collapsible colander, collapsible cups (for taking smoothie / protein shakes to work).
-They are a relatively small cost and I want to get rid of some clutter in my cupboards and make room in my backpack when walking home from work.
+I have wrote a list what I will allow myself to buy over the course of the year.
+These include things like collapsible colander, collapsible cups (for taking smoothie / protein shakes to work).
+They are a relatively low cost and will help to get rid of some clutter in my cupboards.
+They will also make room in my backpack when walking home from work.